Mohamed68Mohamed68/notes_app/README.md

 # 📒 Flutter Notes App

 This project is a **Notes App** built with [Flutter](https://flutter.dev/).
+It allows users to create, edit, delete, and customize their notes with different colors.
+Each note also stores the **time of creation**.
-It allows users to easily manage their notes with customizable colors and **Hive** for fast, lightweight local storage.
+The app uses **BLoC (Cubit)** for state management and **Hive** for fast, lightweight local storage.

 ---